-If a recent software installation or Malware attack has caused your system unbootable, a System Restore rollback would be an ideal option.
-On the other hand, if you want to fix a specific registry setting, or to delete a locked down file or registry key which you can’t otherwise modify when Windows is running, click Command Prompt.
+If a recent software installation or Malware attack has caused your system unbootable, a System Restore rollback would be ideal.
+On the other hand, if you want to fix a specific registry setting, or to delete a locked-down file or registry key that you can’t otherwise modify when Windows is running, click Command Prompt.

-Select your user account, type the password in the next screen, and click Continue.
+Select your Windows user account, type the password on the next screen, and click Continue.

 Command Prompt window would now show up.

 Step 2: Find your Windows drive letter (in Windows RE)